loudspeaker design

 Creating Loudspeaker Prototypes

 Once the specifications and commercial requirements are agreed upon, designers render engineering drawings and create a Bill of Materials to solicit cost proposals from prospective suppliers.
 Functional samples and prototypes are then assembled for customer review and testing.
-Advances in acoustical design software and 3D printing technology has sped up the process for creating prototypes
+Advances in acoustical design software and 3D printing technology has sped up the process for creating prototypes.

 Stringent Speaker Performance Testing